-As a result of the TRC/TRP Merger in 2016, we are entitled to receive all available Partnership distributions after payment of preferred distributions each quarter.
-The Partnership has discretion under the Third A&R Partnership Agreement as to whether to distribute all available cash for any period.
-See Note 2 - Basis of Presentation.
+As a result of the TRC/TRP Merger, TRC is entitled to receive all available Partnership distributions after payment of preferred distributions each quarter.
+We have discretion under the Third A&R Partnership Agreement as to whether to distribute all available cash for any period.
+See Note 1 - Organization and Operations.

-The following details the distributions declared or paid by the Partnership during the three months ended March 31, 2017.
+The following details the distributions declared or paid by us during the three months ended March 31, 2017:

-Three Months Ended Date Paid Or to Be Paid Di Total stributions Distributions to Targa Resources Corp.
+Three Montl Ended Date Pa Or to Be Total Distributions Distributions to Targa Resources Corp.
 March 31, 2017 May 11, 2017 \$ 209.6 \$ 206.8 December 31, 2016 February 10, 2017 198.1 195.3